 Airline Reporting Corporation (ARC) A corporation set up by the domestic airlines that is concerned with travel agent appointments and operations.

 Air Transport Association of America (ATA or ATAA) The authoritative trade association maintained by domestic airlines.

-Alliance An association to further the common interests of the parties involved.
+Alliances Associations to further the common interests of the parties involved.